The Importance of Learning Multiplication – Times Tables for Primary School Children

 The jump from knowing how to add and subtract numbers to becoming familiar with multiplication can feel large and complex.
 However, once mastered, it can become second nature to a child and is fundamental in day to day life.

-Here at our boarding school in Devon, we pride ourselves on ensuring all of our pupils are given the support they deserve.
+At St Peter’s we pride ourselves on ensuring all of our pupils are given the support they deserve from the very beginning, laying the groundwork at our private preschool in Devon.
 We aim to allow them to flourish in a variety of subjects, including maths and, of course, their times tables.

 Book an open day